-- Proper functioning of EWGs with basic support (such as invitations to meetings, document circulation and reimbursement of related travel expenses) - capacity for supporting up to 100 EWG meetings in 2018; - Full support to all EWGs, including support in the organisation of EWGs public workshops and events, public consultations and drafting EWG documents; - Data collection and dissemination upon request from EWGs or the BEREC Chair; - Delivery of studies and research reports or any other material, upon request from EWGs; - Structured and timely provision of information and/or analysis on collected market data; - Contribution to the drafting of the following reports (in due time): - a.
+- Proper functioning of EWGs with basic support, such as invitations to meetings, document circulation and reimbursement of related travel expenses) with capacity for supporting up to 100 physical and multiple virtual EWG meetings in 2018; - Full support to all EWGs, including support in the organisation of physical or virtual EWG public workshops and events, organisation of public and internal consultations, preparation and consolidation of summary reports from public or internal consultations, contributions, questionnaires and consolidation of contributions to those drafting EWG documents, as well as preparation of summary reports; - Data collection and dissemination upon request from EWGs or the BEREC Chair; - Delivery of studies and research reports or any other material, upon request from the EWGs or from BEREC, including by launching and managing the necessary procurement procedures (where applicable) and/or contracts; - Structured and timely provision of information and/or analysis on collected market data; - Logistics management of inter-institutional meetings within the scope of the EWGs' activities: - Contribution to the drafting of the following reports (in due time): - a.
 Regulatory accounting in practice; - b.
 International roaming benchmark reports; - c.
 Termination rates at European level; - d.
-Report on transparency and comparability of international roaming tariffs; - Maintenance and further expansion of the capacity of the audio-video conference facility, as needed, in order to ensure wider and cost and time effective participation in the BEREC EWG events; - Identification and measurement of quantitative and qualitative indices to assess the support provided to the EWGs by the BEREC Office.
-This is achieved by conducting regular satisfaction surveys to the Chairs of the EWGs and developing KPIs to measure the performance of the tasks assigned to the BEREC Office, by the Internal Guidelines on the Operation of BEREC EWGs.
+Report on transparency and comparability of international roaming tariffs; - Maintenance and further expansion of the capacity of the audio-video conference facility and on-line public consultation platform, as needed, in order to ensure wider and cost and time effective participation in the BEREC EWG events;

+Identification and measurement of quantitative and qualitative indices to assess the support provided to the EWGs by the BEREC Office.
+This is achieved by conducting regular satisfaction surveys to the Co-chairs of the EWGs and developing KPIs to measure the performance of the tasks assigned to the BEREC Office by the Internal Guidelines on the Operation of BEREC EWGs.
 These indices are measured on regular intervals and reported to the EWGs and the BEREC members as in a view of providing guidance on how to improve the services of the BEREC Office.